Trip and Fall

 A landowner or business owner is not going to offer appropriate compensation without the pressure of a promptly filed legal claim.
 After filing a claim, we will work to gather the proper evidence and document your medical recovery process.
 We will work to receive appropriate compensation while preparing for the possibility of taking the case to trial.

-Contact the Law Offices of Stern and Stern for Your Trip and Fall Case
+Contact the Law Office of Stern and Stern for Your Trip and Fall Case